cysouw/diathesis/text/c06_prepositions.md

 d. ^* Ich arbeite dir
 :::

-Adverbial purposive *für* can be used with almost all verbs and can be identified by the possibility to be paraphrased by an *um zu-Infinitiv* phrase [@next a,b].
+Adverbial purposive *für* can be used with almost all verbs and can be identified by the possibility to be paraphrased by an *um zu-In­fi­ni­tiv* phrase [@next a,b].
 In this usage, it is also possible to use the paraphrase *dafür, dass* [@next c].
 This is an obvious exception to the claim that this paraphrase identifies governed prepositions.

 ::: ex
 a.
 Ich arbeite für ein besseres Leben.